 Prison and Detention Center Conditions

-The government permitted independent prison visits by local and international human rights observers, and such visits took place during the year.
+Independent Monitoring: The government usually permitted monitoring by independent local and international human rights observers.

 d.
 Arbitrary Arrest or Detention

-Persons generally were apprehended openly with warrants based on sufficient evidence and issued by a duly authorized official; however, police may detain suspects for up to 10 hours without an arrest warrant if the authorities have a well?founded belief that the suspects have committed, or are about to commit, a crime or are unable to determine the suspected person's identity.
-Human rights groups reported that the police occasionally arrested persons arbitrarily and detained suspects longer than 10 hours.
+Police generally apprehended individuals openly with warrants based on sufficient evidence and issued by a duly authorized official.
+Police may detain suspects for up to 10 hours without an arrest warrant if authorities have a well founded belief they have committed or are about to commit a crime or police are unable to determine the suspect’s identity.
+Human rights groups reported that police occasionally arrested persons arbitrarily and detained suspects longer than 10 hours.

-The law provides a person in detention with the right to a prompt determination of the legality of the detention, which entails appearance before a lower criminal court judge, who determines whether to proceed with an investigation.
-There were some delays in this process and in informing detainees of the charges against them.
+The law provides detainees with the right to a prompt determination of the legality of their detention by a lower criminal court judge, who determines whether to proceed with an investigation.
+In some cases there were delays in this process and in informing detainees of the charges against them.

-The law provides for investigative detention of up to two years for indicted persons awaiting or undergoing trial; the period may be extended for one year in limited situations.
+Pretrial Detention: The law provides for investigative detention of up to two years for indicted persons awaiting or undergoing trial; the period may be extended by one year in limited circumstances.
 The slow pace of the justice system often resulted in lengthy detentions beyond the period stipulated by law.
-CELS reported that prisoners waited an average of three years to be tried, with some cases taking as long as six years.
-A convicted prisoner usually received credit for time already served.
+The National Penitentiary Prosecutors Office reported that 60 percent of prisoners were awaiting trial during the first six months of the year.

 e.
 Denial of Fair Public Trial

 Federal and provincial courts continued the transition to trials with oral arguments in criminal cases, replacing the old system of written submissions.
-Although the 1994 constitution provides for trial by jury, implementing legislation had not been passed by year's end.
-In Cordoba Province, however, defendants accused of certain serious crimes have the right to a trial by jury.
+Cordoba, Neuquen, Salta, Chaco, and Buenos Aires Provinces provide defendants accused of certain serious crimes the right to a trial by jury.
 Full implementation of trial by jury procedures was pending in Chaco.

 There were no reports of political prisoners or detainees.

-There is an independent and impartial judiciary in civil matters.
 Citizens have access to the courts to bring lawsuits seeking damages or the protection of rights provided by the constitution.
-Administrative and judicial remedies are available for alleged wrongs.

 There were no government restrictions on academic freedom or cultural events.